Guatemalans: Indigenous

 Tz'utujil men in Santiago Atitlán.

 The Amerindian populations in Guatemala are estimated from 41.7% to the half of population.
 According to the last Census, the distribution are formed by K'iche' 9.1%, Kaqchikel 8.4%, Mam 7.9% and Q'eqchi 6.3%.
 8.6% of the population is "other Mayan," 0.4% is indigenous non-Mayan, making the indigenous community in Guatemala about 40.3% of the population.

 Garifuna

 The Garífuna, who are descended primarily from Africans who lived with and intermarried with indigenous peoples from St. Vincent, live mainly in Livingston and Puerto Barrios.

 Criollo and other European descendants

 The term Criollo refers to Guatemalans of mostly or fully Spanish descent.
 Other European ethnic groups include those of Germans, Italians, English, and Belgian descent.
-Other ancestry can include those from Eastern Europe and White Americans.

 Languages

 A language map of Guatemala.
 The "Castilian" areas represent Spanish.

 Spanish is the official language.
 As a first and second language, Spanish is spoken by 93% of the population as second or third language.

 Twenty-one Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Amerindian languages, Xinca, an indigenous language, and Garifuna, an Arawakan language spoken on the Caribbean coast.
 According to the Language Law of 2003, the languages of Mayas, Xincas, and Garifunas are unrecognized as National Languages.

 The peace accords signed in December 1996 provide for the translation of some official documents and voting materials into several indigenous languages (see summary of main substantive accords) and mandate the provision of interpreters in legal cases for non-Spanish speakers.
 The accord also sanctioned bilingual education in Spanish and indigenous languages.
 It is common for indigenous Guatemalans to learn or speak between two and five of the nation's other languages, and Spanish.